joel16/Custom-Firmware-Extender/README.md

 # Custom-Firmware-Extender
-Originally Developed by Cpasjuste.
-My modificaton is to allow it to work efficently on 6.XX Custom Firmwares

 Custom Firmware Extender (aka cfe) is a set of plugins that will add some extra options to your SONY PSP.
-With Custom Firmware Extender you should be able to :
+This plugin was originally developed by Cpasjuste.
+My modificaton is to allow it to work efficently on 6.XX Custom Firmwares.
+My modifications only include updated function offsets and NIDS for 6.XX custom firmwares.
+I will not be adding any new features to this program.

+#  Features:

 •	Change the speed of the PSP CPU/FSB while under the VSH (PSP Menu) or in-game (Umd/Iso/Homebrews) from the cfe menu or with a quick combo key.